handeyeco/Grandbot/guide.md

 > [!WARNING]
 > When latch is enabled, notes are held through full note length.

+> [!WARNING]
+> Legato notes are held through the following note regardless of their gate.

 ---

 #### One octave up chance